Astron456/Astron-s-Site/content/authors/admin/_index.md

 Hi, I'm an undergraduate student of Finance from Nankai Univeristy.
 My interest lies in Macroecomomics, Econometrics and Time Series.
 Here I worked intensively with assistant professor Tian Xia about the impact of the information effect in monetary policy on various Macroeconomy sectors under different states of economic uncertainty.

-For my internship experience, I worked as a policy analyst in China Banking and Insurance Regulatory Commission (CBIRC).
-I also worked as a data analyst with derivative department from Xiangcai Security on topics of debt issue and option pricing.
+For my personal research, I mainly focus on fields of VAR and local projections.
+Now, I'm working as a part-time research assistant in Peking University, Institute of New Structural Economics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.